andreidobrinski/canvas-webgl-fem-course/README.md

-# Creative Coding Frontend Masters Course
+# Canvas WebGL Frontend Masters Course

 ## A repo to follow along with this [course](https://frontendmasters.com/courses/canvas-webgl)